ymmyk/trpc-ui/CONTRIBUTING.md

 `trpc-ui` is open to contributions!
 Before getting started, check the open issues, or create a new one for bug fixes or feature improvements. @aidansunbury to be assigned to the issue.

+It is also extremely helpful to upvote (👍) or downvote (👎) existing bugs and features, to ensure that the most in demand features or problematic bugs get addressed first.

 ## Repo Overview

 There are three main packages in this repo: